 The phonetic value is known for 80% of these signs while the meaning of only 60% of them has been deciphered so far (and counting).

 The earliest known Maya texts were written in the 3rd century BC and the latest date from the time of the Spanish conquest in the 16th century AD.
 The Maya script, though, was possibly in use until the 17th century when the last Maya kingdoms were conquered2.

 Rabbit Scribe on the Princeton Vase (Princeton Art Museum)

-From a visual perspective, the design and writing of Maya hieroglyphs (i.e. calligraphy) was quite flexible and, unfortunately for students, there are various of ways of writing the same word without changing the reading and/or meaning.
-Maya scribes seem to have enjoyed, and nurtured, this artistic freedom a lot.
+From a visual perspective, the design and writing of Maya hieroglyphs (i.e. calligraphy) was quite flexible and, unfortunately, for students, there are various of ways of writing the same word without changing the reading and/or meaning.
+Maya scribes seem to have enjoyed and nurtured this artistic freedom.

 Conventions for the study of Maya glyphs